A Comprehensive Guide.

 Zealous Witnesses will not talk with apostates.
 They will not even make eye contact or say 'Hello'.
 Elders can talk with apostates.

 4. Agreement.
-JW's Must Agree With Everything The WT Says.
+JW's Must Agree With Everything The Watchtower Says.

 JW's avoid independent thinking because they believe it is a path that leads to apostasy and excommunication from their church.

 JW's must be 'like-minded' and 'speak in agreement'.
-Unity of beliefs and agreeing with all WT doctrines is required.
+Unity of beliefs and agreeing with all Watchtower doctrines is required.
 It is not an option.
 If a JW has nagging doubts or disagrees, they must not talk with anyone about their beliefs, - even closest friends and family members.
-The punishment for challenging WT teachings is disfellowshipping and shunning.
+The punishment for challenging Watchtower teachings is disfellowshipping and shunning.

 - Seven million minds thinking like one mind.
 See Mind Control